 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the Fund to retain as a fund of perpetual duration.
-In accordance with generally accepted accounting principles, deficiencies of this nature that were reported in unrestricted net assets as of June 30, 2015 and 2014, amounted to \$849,603 and \$703,903, respectively.
+In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature that were reported in unrestricted net assets as of June 30, 2016 and 2015, amounted to \$1,553,161 and \$849,603, respectively.
 These deficiencies resulted from recent significant unfavorable market fluctuations.
 Management believes that these deficiencies are temporary in anticipation of a future recovery in the market.